 If you have any questions about the zone system and exposure metering, let us know in the comments.

-Also, I love good news, so if my zone system tips have helped you to understand how to understand exposure metering, share that too.
+Also, I love good news, so if my zone system tips have helped you to understand exposure metering, share that too.

 Thank you, thsnk you for explaining exposure compensation in a way that I can understand